jupyter-book/jupyter-book/README.md

 # Textbooks with Jupyter and Jekyll

-# Textbooks with Jupyter and Jekyll

-This repository / website is a template for hosting your own textbook using Jekyll and Jupyter Notebooks.
-All course content is written in markdown and Jupyter Notebooks, and a set of helper scripts converts these notebooks into Jekyll-based markdown fit for hosting on the web.
+This repository / website is a template for hosting your own textbook using Jupyter Notebooks and Jekyll.

+Here are some highlights:

+* All course content is written in markdown and Jupyter Notebooks, stored in `notebooks/`
+* This site comes packaged with helper scripts to convert these into Jekyll pages (in `scripts/`)
+* Pages can have [Binder](https://mybinder.org) or JupyterHub instances automatically added to allow for interactivity.
+* The website itself is based on Jekyll, and is highly extensible and can be freely-hosted on GitHub.

 This repository comes with some sample textbook files from the Data 8 course for Data Science at UC Berkeley.
 You can update these materials and all site